PalEON-Project/shiny-leaflet/README.md

 Once the repo is cloned on your desktop and the required packages are installed (`shiny`, `ggplot2`, `gridExtra`, `RColorBrewer`), the app can be run from the file `RunShinyApp.R`.

 `Shiny-App` is the folder where the raw code lives.
 Critically, `ui.R` and `server.R` are the files that actually run the program.  `load_ncdf.R` is a pre-processing script that loads the `ncdf` posteriors from Paciorek *et al*. and saves them as a long `data.frame` in `Data\all_taxa.RDS`.

-Shapefiles for Canada and the US are in `Data` as well.
-There are older files in `ExtraFiles` and elsewhere that need to be cleaned up.
-Shapefiles should all be converted to native R format files for faster loading.